- Sleeps: 4 (+1)

 Meanwhile, local accessories include butter-soft sheepskin rugs and tartan blankets, bathroom and skincare organic products, unique art, and woollen tweed window seats bespoke-crafted by the renowned Scottish designer, Amy Britton.

 Savour meals cooked in the well-equipped kitchen, whether at the generous dining table, or out on the patio… where you’ll also find a firepit to cosy up next to.
-And if you don’t feel like cooking at all, no problem – a selection of meal kits for you to make a home-cooked meal in a few simple steps are available to order, as well as homemade cakes.
+And if you don’t feel like cooking at all, no problem – two or three course dinners, afternoon tea and other delicacies available to order in advance.
+Celebrating something special?
+Book a table at The Forager in nearby Dollar, and savour a fine-dining feast created by a Michelin-starred chef.

-When it’s finally time to turn in, you’ll find two elegant bedrooms waiting: a kingsize master room with a dressing room and an en-suite bathroom, and a twin or kingsize room with access to a modern bathroom.
+When it’s finally time to turn in, you’ll find two elegant bedrooms waiting: a superking master room with a dressing room and an en-suite bathroom, and a twin or superking room with access to a modern bathroom.

 Slightly further afield, you can head into the pretty village of Dollar, with its hillside Glen and Castle Campbell, or Culross, a National Trust for Scotland conservation village complete with a vivid yellow 16th century palace.
 Meanwhile, if you enjoy a good walk spoiled, the ‘Home of Golf’, otherwise known as St. Andrews Links, is a mere hour away.